nandhu6523/DSA-mod-16/README.md

-# DSA-mod-16
+# Data Structures Using Python-mod-16

 # AIM:
 To construct an AVL tree using the elements 10, 20, 30, 40, 50, and 25, and print the nodes using appropriate built-in functions.
 # ALGORITHM:
 step 1: Define a class for AVL tree nodes that includes data, height, left, and right pointers.